How to Apply

 - Official high school transcript.
 If educated outside of the United States, official evaluations of transcripts are required.

-- Official copy of a GED (if you don't have a high school diploma), which must be accompanied by #4 above.
+- Official copy of GED transcript (if you don't have a high school diploma), which must be accompanied by #4 above.

 - If you are applying as a transfer student, you will need to send official college transcripts from every academic institution you have attended in addition to your high school transcript(s).
 Please see the "Transfer Student Requirements" section below.
 If educated outside of the United States, official evaluations of transcripts are required.

-- One letter of recommendation from a teacher or someone who knows you well.
-The letter may not be from family members, spouses, or current or former therapists.
+- One letter of recommendation from a teacher, school counselor, or a supervisor (volunteer or professional).
+The letter may not be from family members, spouses, current or former case managers, or current or former therapists.
 The letter must be on or attached to the letter of recommendation form.
 You can download the letter of recommendation form here.
 This letter must be in a sealed envelope, and must be signed by the recommendation writer.
 Scans, faxes, copies, emails, and opened letters can not be accepted.
 If extenuating circumstances prevent the use of mail, please contact the Office of Admissions at firstname.lastname@example.org.

 - In some cases, a phone or in-person interview will be required.
 If you are selected for an interview, you will be contacted directly by an admissions counselor after you have submitted your application.